-- Qualified Mortgage, or QM Mortgage, is when a mortgage lender has qualified a mortgage loan borrower’s ability to repay their mortgage loan
+- Qualified Mortgage, or QM Mortgage, is when a mortgage lender has qualified a mortgage borrower’s ability to repay their mortgage loan

-- Qualified Mortgage requires that the lender has qualified the borrowers income, liabilities, and monthly debt payments where the borrower do not take on more debt than to exceed 43% debt to income ratio of their pre-tax monthly income.
+- This is done so borrower do not take on more debt than to exceed 43% debt to income ratio of their pre-tax monthly income

-- Qualified Mortgage also requires that borrowers not be charged more than 3% in total fees and points.
+- Qualified Mortgage also requires that borrowers not be charged more than 3% in total fees and points

 - Qualified Mortgage mandates that a lender do not issue riskier and/or overpriced mortgage loans such as loan programs that have features such as the following:

 - Lenders are protected against borrowers who claim that they were extended home loans by lenders when they did not have the ability to repay their mortgage payments

-- Mortgage Lenders who abide by QM Rules can package their loans and resell them in the secondary open market to Fannie and Freddie where they can free up their warehouse lines of credit and originate and fund more mortgage loans.
+- Mortgage Lenders who abide by QM Rules can package their loans and resell them in the secondary open market to Fannie and Freddie where they can free up their warehouse lines of credit and originate and fund more mortgage loans

 - The purpose of Qualified Mortgage is to minimize the origination and funding of loans that are considered risky

 I will cover QM Loans on a separate blog at a later date and I will focus on What Are Non QM Loans on this blog.

-What Are Non QM Loans
+What Are Non QM Loans Versus QM Mortgages

 What Are Non QM Loans?

-- What Are Non QM Loans: Non Qualified Mortgages are mortgage loans that do not fall into the Qualified Mortgage Category
+- Non Qualified Mortgages are mortgage loans that do not fall into the Qualified Mortgage Category

-- Non-QM Loans do not fit the Qualified Mortgage lending guidelines and the complexity of the Qualified Mortgage guidelines.
+- Non-QM Loans do not fit the Qualified Mortgage lending guidelines and the complexity of the Qualified Mortgage guidelines

 - This is due to the limited liquidity the lender has to sell their loans on the secondary market

-- Are normally sold to other secondary markets to private investors or held by the lender under their own portfolio.
+- Are normally sold to other secondary markets to private investors or held by the lender under their own portfolio

 Non QM Loan Borrowers